cheapjack/ForkingLibraries/README.md

 Workshoppers will learn how to make games like [Domestic Science have been making](http://domesticscience.org.uk/games.html)

+### Tabletop Demos
+**11.45-1300**

+Ross Dalziel will present some of the games and tools [DomesticScience](http://domesticscience.org.uk) have been making with Interactive Fiction and Non-Fiction, using Twine, ESP8266 boards and Raspberry Pis at

 ### Workshop
+**1430-1545**

 Ross Dalziel will lead a workshop about how to make and distribute Interactive   Fiction and Non- Fiction through the writings of librarian and writer [Jorge Louis Borges](https://en.wikipedia.org/wiki/Jorge_Luis_Borges)) using tools like [Twine](http://twinery.org/).